 dpkg stands for Debian Package is a Package Manager for Debian and it’s derivatives Linux Operating System. dpkg is one of the built-in command in Debian based system.

-It is to install, remove, queries and manage individual .deb packages.
-In this article, we will have a look some of the dpkg commands which may be useful day to day operation for system administrator.
+With the help of this command we can install, remove, queries and manage individual .deb packages.
+In this article, we will have a look some of the dpkg commands which may be useful day to day operation for a system administrator.

 dpkg – [option…] action

 1. List all installed packages in the system.

 3. How to check and view contents of a package.

 $ sudo dpkg -i mysql-apt-config_0.8.14-1_all.deb

 6. Find the details and location of installed package

 7. Package is installed or not and shows package details if it is installed.